raphael-odeareduo19/raphael-odeareduo19/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/raphael-odeareduo-2a87b0350/)

 ### Tech I enjoy using
-I currently work with **TailwindCSS, ReactJS, JavaScript, HTML and CSS**
+I currently work with **NEXTJS, ReactJS, Shadcn, TailwindCSS, JavaScript, HTML and CSS**